se-tuebingen/effect-jit-artifact/notes.md

 - global ref cells
   - just like backtrackable ones, but not registered in region
 ## 2024-04-25
-- interned strings as tags for data types
+- interned strings as tags for data types [#insight]
   - easier to compile for (separate compilation)
   - the JIT can reason well about those
 - Also expose interned strings as a object-level construct
 ## 2024-04-30
 - mcore: Allow type annotations
 ## 2024-05-15
-- Expose promote to object code
+- Expose promote to object code [#insight]
   - can be used to promote language-specific parts of the encoding
-- Use those object-level promotes in koka to promote the current evidence vector evv
+- Use those object-level promotes in koka to promote the current evidence vector evv [#insight]
+  - manually promote in object code when reading global var
+    - otherwise, hard to reason about for jit
   - we want to specialize for the concrete handlers
+  - (shaves off ~1s for countdown, improves traces a lot)
 ## 2024-05-16
-- Prevent overpromotion by not adhering to object-code promotes if we have seen multiple values already
+- Prevent overpromotion by not adhering to object-code promotes if we have seen multiple values already [#insight]
 - Do static optimization to remove some spurious pushes for tail-calls
 ## 2024-05-24
 - We need to restore the evv when resuming